 The most important Check for an SAP System is the SystemAlive Check.
 It is a built-in Composite Check evaluating all the different connect checks for all SAP Instances comprising an SAP System, including the DBCONNECT.
 In other words, as long as the SystemAlive is Ok, your SAP System is operable, even if one or the other SAP Instance is down.
 But if it is not Ok, your SAP System is in really bad shape.

-Technically, a Route consists of a hidden Parameter Set containing two parameters - AgentConnectRoute and MasterConnectRoute - each of which contains a sequence of URLs describing the Route in the direction from Avantra Agents to Avantra Master.
+Technically, a Route consists of a hidden Parameter Set containing two parameters - AgentConnectRoute and MasterConnectRoute - each of which contains a sequence of URLs describing the Route in the direction from Avantra Agents to Avantra Server.
 The Parameter Set's System Selector specifies the Servers (Avantra Agents) to which the Route shall be applied.